sumisha300/Basic-Banking-System/README.md

 My first project
 Basic Banking System

+If you want to see my program codes with explanation click the link bellow👇 "C:\Users\ADMIN\Downloads\Basic Banking System- Screen Recording - 3_11_2023, 2_54_37 pm.webm"

 Overview

 This is a simple console-based basic banking system implemented in Python.
 It allows users to register, login, check their account balance, deposit money, and withdraw money.
 The user data is stored in two dictionaries - one for user information (username and password) and another for account balances.